meine-stadt-transparent/meine-stadt-transparent/README.md

 If you hit problems regarding memory, please have a look at this [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode).

+If MySQL/MariaDB is to be used as a database backend, a Version of at least 5.7 (MySQL) or 10.2 (MariaDB) is needed, with Barracuda being set as the default format for new InnoDB-Tables (default), otherwise you will run into errors about too long Indexes.

 ### pygobject (gi) and liboparl

 This is currently only required to use the importer.